 We are working to switch to a relocation fee model, reimbursing a flat fee of ideally € 1.000 for you to spend as better fit your moving plan.

-Mind thought that you will still have restrictions on your accommodation for the first 30 days so that it will be apt to require the Blue Card.
+Mind though that you will still have restrictions on your accommodation for the first 30 days so that it will be apt to require the Blue Card.

-For a incoherent regulation, you can be hired with the sole postal receipt but you can't have an italian bank account without a definitive residence permit.
-Since italian companies are bound to pay wages with traceable transitions, in the first couple of months or so (depending from when you'll get your registration appointment), we will have to either pay you on a foreign bank account or paying you with checks.
+For an incoherent regulation, you can be hired with the sole postal receipt but you can't have an Italian bank account without a definitive residence permit.
+Since Italian companies are bound to pay wages with traceable transitions, in the first couple of months or so (depending on when you'll get your registration appointment), we will have to either pay you on a foreign bank account or pay you with checks.
 In the second case, you will have to change checks in cash at our bank branch.
 This is an annoyance we are working to solve.

-For bureaucratic reasons, passing the first 30 days in a hotel is the quicker way to activate the Blue Card contract procedure.
+For bureaucratic reasons, passing the first 30 days in a hotel is the quickest way to activate the Blue Card contract procedure.
 There are other options but they will take (way) longer.
 Among them, you may want to rent an apartment before your trip.
 In this case, consider that you will have to produce all necessary documentation for a legal rent agreement by the day of your appointment in Prefecture.
-In addition you will need to already have an italian Fiscal Code, which basically means you have already been in Italy in the past.
-If you want to go that way SparkFabrik won't be able to act on your behalf, nor to refund your costs.
-We will still do our best to help on a practical perspective, like talk to the apartment owner, collect physical documents and the like.
+In addition, you will need to already have an Italian Fiscal Code, which means you have already been in Italy in the past.
+If you want to go that way SparkFabrik won't be able to act on your behalf, nor refund your costs.
+We will still do our best to help from a practical perspective, like talking to the apartment owner, collecting physical documents and the like.

 Since 30 days pass fast, our advice is to begin to look anyway for a more stable accommodation in the days before your departure.
-Finding accommodations in Milan may be a non trivial task depending on your budget, your expectations and the period of the year.
-As above, we can provide best-effort help, contacting a shortlist of locators of your choice.
+Finding accommodations in Milan may be a non-trivial task depending on your budget, your expectations and the period of the year.
+As above, we can provide best-effort help, by contacting a shortlist of locators of your choice.

-Relocating from outside EU with a Green Card
+Relocating from outside the EU with a Green Card

 If you have relatives in Italy, asking for a family reunification Green Card may be faster.

-This permission is available to everyone with a strict relative (parent, child or spouse) who is an italian citizen or have obtained a regular residence permit.
-To be entitled for such Green Card you must enter Italy with the proper visa (for family reunification).
+This permission is available to everyone with a strict relative (parent, child or spouse) who is an Italian citizen or has obtained a regular residence permit.
+To be entitled to such Green Card you must enter Italy with the proper visa (for family reunification).
 Ask your local authority how to obtain one.
 Mind that in case you declare the relative is a spouse, cohabitation is necessary to obtain such Green Card.

-SparkFabrik can't help in obtaining such Green Card but the permit allows for normal hiring, exactly as a Blue Card.
+SparkFabrik can't help in obtaining such Green Card but the permit allows for normal hiring, exactly like a Blue Card.